 At present computerized information systems are available to perform these processes in a more organized manner leading to enhanced benefits.
-Data capture is done through typing on a keyboard, selecting using a pointing device or scanning.
+Data capture is done through typing on a keyboard, selecting values of data elements of a data-entry form using a pointing device or scanning using a bar-code reader.
+In fact images can also be part of he record.
 Data is properly indexed and stored in a database.
 Users view the data on a computer screen.
 Data is distributed via a network allowing many persons to view it simultaneously.

 Actually, information is generated and utilized at every step of the clinical care process including the activities of investigation, observation, monitoring, diagnosis, planning, treatment and review.
 Clinicians also record their plans, orders, procedures performed, observations, test results, opinions and discussions.
 Also, unplanned events (incidents) are recorded.
 Often, this is considered as ‘clinical documentation’.

 Dependence of Clinicians and Clinical Practice on Data